madprops/huebot/README.md

 Shows a list of subjects.
 Can be filtered with an argument.

+>join

+Makes the bot join a room with a certain ID.

+The bot will try to keep an idea of what rooms it's connected to.

+It will throw a warning if trying to join a room that it's already in, and not connect.

+This is to avoid multiple connections.

+>leave

+Makes the bot leave the current room.

 # More

 The bot accepts and processes private messages (whispers) if the user is an admin.